stevehamilton1/stevehamilton1.github.io/about.md

 __Goldwater Scholarship__  March 2023

-&nbsp; &nbsp; Awarded for research in identifying genes contributing to sexual disparities in cancer.
+Awarded for research in identifying genes contributing to sexual disparities in cancer.
+<p>&nbsp;</p>

 __Diamond Research Scholarship__  May 2023 – Dec 2023

-&nbsp; &nbsp; Completed research in identifying genomic mechanisms contributing to sexual disparities in disease.
+Completed research in identifying genomic mechanisms contributing to sexual disparities in disease.
+<p>&nbsp;</p>

 __Frances Velay Fellowship__  May 2022 – Aug 2022

-&nbsp; &nbsp; Completed research in identifying genes contributing to sexual disparities in cancer.
+Completed research in identifying genes contributing to sexual disparities in cancer.
+<p>&nbsp;</p>

 __W.W.
 Smith Charitable Trust Scholarship__  May 2022–Current

-&nbsp; &nbsp;Awarded to high achieving Temple University students with financial need and interest in research.
+Awarded to high achieving Temple University students with financial need and interest in research.

 ### Experience and Research
 Kulathinal Lab for Evolutionary Genetics and Biological Informatics